Patching Approximately Safe Value Functions Leveraging Local Hamilton-Jacobi Reachability Analysis: Conclusions

-In this work, we propose \algname, a constructive approach to patching neural almost-barriers using local dynamic programming.
-Our method guarantees convergence to a control invariant subset of the neural almost-barrier's safe set, and the resulting value function can be used within to enforce safety using, e.g., a safety filter.
-As highlighted in the results, \algname enables scaling HJ reachability by $2$ orders of magnitude, enabling scaling HJ reachability by $1-2$ dimensions.
-Additionally, we observe that we converge to a close over-approximation of the viability kernel that is obtained with global HJ reachability.
-Nonetheless, due to the local nature of the updating, once a trajectory leaves the safe set, our method does not provide an exponential return to safety, unlike global reachability methods.
+In this work, we propose \algname, a constructive approach to patch approximately safe value functions using \textit{local} dynamic programming.
+Our method guarantees convergence to the largest control invariant subset of the initial value function's \textit{safe} set, and the resulting safe value function can be readily used within a safety filter to maintain safety.
+As highlighted in the results, \algname enables reducing the computational complexity of HJ reachability by $2$ orders of magnitude, enabling scaling HJ reachability by $1-2$ dimensions.
+Additionally, we observe that in practice we converge to the same viability kernel or a tight over-approximation of the viability kernel that is obtained with standard HJ reachability.
+For a fine grid, we show empirically that we can guarantee safety.
+However, for coarser grids, we observe a few unsafe sampled trajectories, yet much improved compared to learned approximately safe value functions and at the same order of magnitude of global HJ reachability.

-\textbf{Future work:} We are interested in further speedups for locally updating value functions using more intelligent updating strategies and leveraging techniques from computational physics such as adaptive grids.
-Additionally, for barrier functions, the ``nearest'' invariant set will often be a superset of the learned barrier.
-We plan to extend our algorithm to converge to the smallest invariant superset of a given initial learned almost-barrier.
+\textbf{Future work:} We are interested in further speedups for locally updating value functions using more informed updating strategies and leveraging techniques from computational physics such as adaptive grids.
+Next, we plan to investigate how to extend the provided guarantees, i.e. recovering the viability kernel, to coarser grids for both global HJR and \algname.
+Additionally, we plan to extend our algorithm to alternatively expand to the smallest invariant superset.